Vanessa Hudgens and Julianne Hough Will Host “The Oscars Red Carpet Show” on March 10th -

-Vanessa Hudgens and Julianne Hough will be hosting The Oscars Red Carpet Show on Sunday, March 10, leading into the 96th Oscars.
+Vanessa Hudgens and Julianne Hough will be hosting The Oscars Red Carpet Show on ABC, leading into the 96th Oscars on Sunday, March 10th

 What’s Happening: